 - Church World Services

 Because of the flexibility of communication major, you can tailor your degree to your own interests and take courses in the areas of communication that are most appealing to you.
-This includes taking courses within any of the majors within the Department of Communication (journalism, film and media arts, public relations, digital media, media/culture/technology), and potentially adding a minor or double major.
+This includes taking courses within any of the majors within the Department of Communication (journalism, film and media arts, public relations, digital media, broadcasting and media production), and potentially adding a minor or double major.